-There’s a certain weight that comes with a project that requires designing a “Safe Escape” button — quickly redirecting a user to an inconspicuous site in case their abuser walks in.
+There’s a certain weight that comes with building a site that requires a “Safe Escape” button (allowing users to quickly jump to an inconspicuous website in case their abuser enters the room).
 The gravity of these dangerous situations wasn’t lost on us.
 The new design system was a close collaboration between Infantree and PCADV’s communications team.

 Results Worth Celebrating